shiveshc/CRF_Cell_ID/Readme.md

 Enter which channels to use for specifying landmarks e.g [2,4] else enter blank (single quotes) -[1,2]
 ```

-In this case we'll first see `image2` for specifying landmarks.
+In this case we'll first see `image2` for selecting landmarks.
 With the cursors on the image, users can click on any cell whose identity they want to specify.
-We also get the following prompt on terminal
+We also get the following prompt on the terminal

 <img src = "extra/landmark_1.jpg" width=70% >